snipem/gt7dashboard/README.md

 You will have to have a running Python installation.
 Look [here](https://wiki.python.org/moin/BeginnersGuide/Download) for instructions.

+* If you are on Windows
+  * Microsoft Visual C++ 14.0 or greater is required.
+Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/

-* If you are on Windows edit the file `run.ps1` and replace `<...>` with your IP address.
+  * edit the file `run.ps1` and replace `<...>` with your IP address.
 Run the file with a double click afterwards.

 * If you are on MacOS edit the file `run.command` and replace `<...>` with your IP address.
 Run the file with a double click afterwards.